loveplay1983/loveplay1983.github.io/_posts/2025-01-31-cross-entropy-kl-divergence.md

 where P and Q are probability distributions over the same set of events, and P(i) and Q(i) are the probabilities of the ith event in the distributions.

 Let's break down the formula:

--   $$H(P, Q)$$: This is the cross entropy between P and Q, which measures how different Q is from P.
+-  $$H(P,Q)$$: This is the cross entropy between P and Q, which measures how different Q is from P.

 -  $$-∑_i$$: This is the summation operator, which means that we are summing over all events i in the distributions.

 -  $$P(i)$$: This is the probability of the ith event in the true distribution P.

 -  $$Q(i)$$: This represents the predicted probability distribution of the ith event.
 In classification problems, Q(i) is often the output of the softmax function, which converts the logits (raw outputs of the model) into a probability distribution.